sombriks/postman-rpm/README.md

 ## Tested environments

 - Fedora 39 KDE edition
+- Fedora 39 GNOME edition

 ## Known issues

 - By double-clicking the rpm file will open Discover properly and install nicely but uninstall fails. unsintall with `sudo dnf remove postman`
+- This script is highly fragile to network errors, since it tries to download official linux postman from official mirror, so pray for a good web connection

 ## Next steps